narigone/ormuco-tech-assessment/third_question/README.md

 # Determines whether the cache item's expiration is reset when a client requests it
 CACHE_RENEW_ON_HIT=True

+# Time in seconds after which a cache network fetch/store is stopped and considered a failure
+NETWORK_TIMEOUT = 1.0

 # Client-only configuration: designates server host and port for connection.
 Leave it blank for stand-alone in-memory caching
 SERVER_HOST=localhost
 SERVER_PORT=11142

-# Server-only configuration: assign which port it will listen on
+# Server-only configuration: assigns which port it will listen on
 LISTEN_ON=11142

 # Server-only configuration: comma separated peer list, using host:port format